aayshush/commitix/scripts/README.md

 For autocompleting commands source the `./autocomplete.sh` script

-## Using SASY
+## Using commitix

-To use `sasy` on all your folders in your desktop you can export the executable in your `PATH` variable.
+To use `commitix` on all your folders in your desktop you can export the executable in your `PATH` variable.

 ```bash